Tuesday, March 31, 2020

 There.
 Another "L" bites the dust.
 Not that colourful, but our next man makes up for that.

-CRIMP, Frank [Harris] (b Pimlico 26 November 1872; d Battersea 1948).
+CRIMP, Frank [Harris] (b Pimlico 26 November 1872; d Wandsworth Common, 1948).

 Frank Crimp, leading man

 Much to my annoyance, I haven't been able to pinpoint this fellow's family.
+(PS I now have!)
 Yes, I have found him in the 1881 census labelled as seven years-old (he was eight and a half), but he's not with his parents.
 He's down in Devon, at Fore Street, Kingsbridge, where all the Crimps come from (and undoubtedly his father) labelled 'nephew'.
 And uncle and aunt are not home!
 So, how do I know that it is him?
 Because Master Crimp was a choirboy at Exeter Cathedral.
 I ought to say that three years later an Edward Harris Crimp (b 27 June 1868) of Fore Street, aprentice chemist, son of a large milling and corn merchant, was killed by an explosion at his workplace.
 Uncle?
 Cousin?
 Maybe father was Harris Crimp, butcher, of 110 New Bond Street.
+(PS Yes!!!!
+He was!)

 In the census of 1891, I see our man not.
 Is that because he is the Frank Harris Crimp who has joined up with the 3rd Dragoons ...?
 I suspect so.
+(PS Yes he was!)

 However, by 1894 Frank is 'of Birmingham' and into adult singing.
 I see him taking part in a performance of The Rose Maiden back in Devon.
 And swiftly (1895), he became a member of the Carte companies.
 I see him singing the Colonel in Patience, and deputising for Arthur Hatherton annd W H Leon, playing Ferdinand in The Chieftain, Pooh Bah, the Herald in The Grand Duke and, later, the Royal Executioner in The Rose of Persia.
-His career with Carte continued until 1902 (The Emerald Isle), before he moved on to what we be his career proper as leading man in touring musical comedy.
+His career with Carte continued until 1902 (The Emerald Isle), before he moved on to what would be his career proper as leading man in touring musical comedy.
 And, unlike Lewys, he played the best roles in only the biggest successes -- A Chinese Honeymoon (1902-4), A Country Girl (1905), The Cingalee (1906).
 The Prince of Pilsen (1906-8), Miss Hook of Holland (1908-10), The Quaker Girl (1913) -- for more than a decade the pre-eminent Haydn Coffin or Walter Hyde of the touring circuits.
 And then came the war.

 Captain F H Crimp of the 3rd Suffolk Regiment went to war.
 And he did not return to the stage.
 In 1920 he was still Captain Crimp, cashier at the Pension Office, Regent's Park.
 In the 1939 census he was listed as 'clerk with the Iraq Petroleum Company'.